Kimaitn/BlockchainMedicineTracker/mat/README.md

 }
 ```

-This transaction populates the Participant Registries with a `Manufacturer`, an `Retailer` and a `Carrier`.
+This transaction populates the Participant Registries with a `Manufacturer`, an `Distributor` and a `Carrier`.
 The Asset Registries will have a `Contract` asset and a `Shipment` asset.

 Submit a `TemperatureReading` transaction: